amitkgupta/amitkgupta.github.io/source/_posts/2014-06-30-app-placement-in-cloud-foundry-diego-a-classical-optimization-problem.markdown

 ## What Diego Will Do

-TODO: fix this heading
+TODO: fill this section, as per Bayer's suggestion
-TODO: fill this section
+TODO: think of a better heading than "What Diego Will Do"